nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:information_source:
 **Do note** that it is possible to edit a client's contact with multiple tags by duplicating the `t/` prefix.
 The same can be done with for financial plans with the `fp/` prefix.
-However, multiple empty values for tags and financial plans are not accepted.
-For example, `t/ t/` and `fp/ fp/` is not accepted.
+However, multiple fields of the same type with an empty tag or financial plan is not allowed.
+For example, `t/ t/` and `fp/ fp/plan` is not accepted.
 </div>

 ---------------